wtoivo/RM2-ODL-quali-book/docs/02-Qualitative_questions.md

 **Warm up Question**

 The aim is to allow participants to introduce themselves, ensure everyone understands the procedure, and to encourage people to feel comfortable talking.
-Previous projects have used photos,cartoons, and media, or asked participants to generate meanings of the terms used in the discussion (e.g., “poor sleep”,”well-being”) to get people talking. *What is your idea for an ice breaker that might lead naturally into the main discussion?*
+Previous projects have used photos, cartoons, and media, or asked participants to generate meanings of the terms used in the discussion (e.g., “poor sleep”,”well-being”) to get people talking. *What is your idea for an ice breaker that might lead naturally into the main discussion?*

 *What makes a good/poor icebreaker?*